 Interview with inmates revealed that most were aware a 3rd party could report a sexual assault allegation.
+Auditor interviewed the investigator about methods of receiving 3rd party reports, and procedures to start investigation process.

-Based on the review of policies, documents, website, interviews and analysis, the facility has demonstrated compliance with all the provisions of this Standard.
+Based on the review of policies, documents, website, and interviews, the facility has demonstrated compliance with all the provisions of this Standard.